 Phany planting seedlings in a nursery at her home in Cambodia.
-Before joining the Caritas program her family only grew seasonal rice and Phany and her husband had to migrate after each harvest to the cities to work construction.
+Before joining the Caritas program her family only grew rice and Phany and her husband had to go to the cities to work in construction.
 They could only earn earnt \$2.50 a day.
 Watch the film.